wrycoder/koinonia/README.md

 **Koinonia** is an imaginary nondenominational Christian congregation, whose homepage is contained in this Ruby on Rails project.
-Using the internationalization capabilities in the `rails-i18n` package, the <a href="http://3.145.48.250:3000/" target="_blank">site</a> presents two separate versions of a "welcome" page--one in English, the other in Spanish.
+Using the internationalization capabilities in the `rails-i18n` package, the site presents two separate versions of a "welcome" page--one in English, the other in Spanish.

 #### Requirements